 According to a piece in this week’s LA Times, Washington is still paying $5,000 a year to children of Spanish American War vets, while amazingly two surviving offspring of U.S. Civil War veterans continue to receive $876 each from the federal government.
 U.S. News reports that Veterans Affairs refuses to divulge the identities of the two, but confirms that both are quite elderly and in declining health.

 Born in 1847, Woolson enlisted in the 1st Minnesota Heavy Artillery Regiment as a drummer at the age of 17.
-He signed up after his father died from wounds he sustained at the Battle Of Shiloh.
-Although neither Albert nor his battery ever saw action in the conflict, later in life, Woolson became a noted advocate for Civil War veterans.
-In his final years he was a high-ranking official in the Grand Army of the Republic, a Civil War veterans group.
+He signed up after his father was killed from wounds he sustained at the Battle Of Shiloh.
+Although neither Albert nor his battery ever saw action in the conflict, later in life, Woolson became a noted advocate for Civil War vets.
+In his final years he was a high-ranking official in the Grand Army of the Republic, a Union veterans group.
 Woolson died in 1956 in his home state at the age of 109.

 Among those who claimed the title of Last Reb included an alleged 117-year-old named Walter Williams.
 Upon his death in December of 1959, the Mississippi native who maintained that he fought at Vicksburg, Atlanta and Nashville, was heralded as the last surviving combat veteran of the war.
 However, an investigation by the New York Times following his death could not substantiate either his actual date of birth or his wartime service.
 In fact, while Williams claimed to have been born in 1842, census data from 1860 showed that he was likely only 6 years old when the war broke out in 1861.